What is fixed wire testing?

 Frequency of testing?

 Employers must do everything reasonably practicable to ensure the safety of their workers, customers and any other personnel on their premises.
 Decisions are made by the “Duty holder” who will be held liable in the event of a catastrophic electrical failure.
 Certain installations will need testing at different times, so the frequency can vary.
+See this article for more information regarding how often you should carry out fixed wire testing.
 We’re happy to explain the legal aspects and how the Health & Safety Executive affects your business or property specifically over the phone.
 Contact us here.

 How to ensure safety?